cc-dev-65535/mkdocs/docs/glossary.md

 The file extension of profiles that are created by VS Code for importing and exporting.

 ## IDE
-Stands for integrated development environment, which is a powerful text editor with additional debugging and compilation capabilities.
+Stands for *integrated development environment*, which is a powerful text editor with additional debugging and code compilation capabilities.